Average Cost of Homeowners Insurance in Florida (2025)

 FLORIDA NATURAL DISASTERS AND HOME INSURANCE

 In Florida, hurricanes, tropical storms, tornadoes, severe convective storms and wildfires pose the highest risks to homes.
-Homeowners insurance typically covers wind damage from hurricanes but often excludes flood damage, which can result from the same storm.
-For wildfires, homeowners insurance generally provides coverage for damage to your property.
-Look into other insurance policies for additional protection from other natural disasters.
+Homeowners insurance covers wind damage from hurricanes but often excludes flood damage, which can result from the same storm.
+For wildfires, homeowners insurance covers damage to your property.
+Look into other insurance policies for additional protection from natural disasters.

 Average Cost of Home Insurance by City in Florida

-For the cities we analyzed, we found premiums ranging from $2,525 to $16,798.
-In Miami, homeowners may pay around $16,393; in Gainesville, the cost is closer to $2,558.
+For the cities we analyzed, premiums range from $2,525 to $16,798.
+In Miami, homeowners pay around $16,393; in Gainesville, the cost is closer to $2,558.
 Location impacts premiums due to varying risks like weather and crime.
-City-based pricing differences can be more pronounced than other factors.
+City-based pricing differences are often more pronounced than other factors.

 Average Annual Home Insurance Premium by City